|Destination: Travel By Road - India|

 If you are new to India, it is important to familiarise yourselves with rules and regulations of the roads if you wish to drive.
-We drive on the left-hand side of the road, and the cars, including the rental cars are right-hand drive vehicles.
+We drive on the right side of the road, and the cars, including the rental cars are right-hand drive vehicles.
 All distances, speed limits (and speedometers) are in kilometers.
 While driving on the road, wearing of seat belts is compulsory and usage of hand-held phones is banned.

 Petrol (Gas) stations are situated on both main and country roads.
 It is advised to fill up the tank before it starts giving warning signals, as sometimes there is a considerable distance between the towns.
 Indian petrol stations are not self-help.
-A helper will check tire pressure, oil and water, and fill the car, and if necessary, clean the windscreen.
+A helper will check tyre pressure, oil and water, and fill the car, and if necessary, clean the windscreen.

 After the railways, surface transport is the chief means of travel in India.
 It is a viable option to rent a car in cities, and fares are charged on a kilometer basis.
-In Delhi, Mumbai, Kolkata, Chennai and other major cities, metered taxis, as well as luxury cars are easily available on hire.
+In Delhi, Mumbai, Kolkata, Chennai and other major cities, metered taxis app based taxis, as well as luxury cars are easily available on hire.
 There are many rent-a-car services, with prominent international companies tying up with Indian firms to provide these services.
 You can hire a car for a full day or for a destination.